Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 This monorepo uses Lerna (https://github.com/lerna/lerna) and yarn workspaces (https://yarnpkg.com/en/docs/workspaces).
 Because of this, we do not use npm for project development (this applies only to the development of Chronoblog.
 It is normal to use **npm** to develop a site based on Chronoblog Theme).

-The most important project folder is the [gatsby-theme-chronoblog/tree/master/packages](https://github.com/Chronoblog/gatsby-theme-chronoblog/tree/master/packages) folder.
+- [packages](https://github.com/Chronoblog/gatsby-theme-chronoblog/tree/master/packages) folder.
 At the moment there is only [gatsby-theme-chronoblog/tree/master/packages/gatsby-theme-chronoblog](https://github.com/Chronoblog/gatsby-theme-chronoblog/tree/master/packages/gatsby-theme-chronoblog) there, and all the main work on the project takes place in it.
 Perhaps in the future, additional packages will appear.

-The [starters](https://github.com/Chronoblog/gatsby-theme-chronoblog/tree/master/starters) folder contains all the project starters (including test ones).
+- [starters](https://github.com/Chronoblog/gatsby-theme-chronoblog/tree/master/starters) folder contains all the project starters.

+- [examples](https://github.com/Chronoblog/gatsby-theme-chronoblog/tree/master/starters) folder contains examples of how Chronoblog can be used.

+- [test-builds](https://github.com/Chronoblog/gatsby-theme-chronoblog/tree/master/test-builds) folder for test builds.

 Such an organization allows you to check the work of any starter right during the work on the project.
 For example, by running `yarn start:chronoblog` command, you can make changes to [gatsby-theme-chronoblog/tree/master/packages/gatsby-theme-chronoblog](https://github.com/Chronoblog/gatsby-theme-chronoblog/tree/master/packages/gatsby-theme-chronoblog) and immediately look at how the "chronoblog starter" works with these changes (at http://localhost:8000).